 Dolphins are aquatic mammals that belong to a paraphyletic group of the cetacean order.
 Paraphyletic means it comes from the order’s last common ancestor.
 Most dolphin species can live up to 25 years, and some Bottle Nosed species have been known to live up to 50 years.
 They range greatly in size, from the Maui dolphin measuring up to 1.7 m (5.6 ft) and weighing 50kg (110 lb), to the famous killer whale – also a member of the dolphin family – measuring up to 9.5 m (31ft) and weighing as much as 10 tons.
 Even though most dolphin species prefer warm tropical waters, some, like the Right Whale dolphin prefers colder climates.
 Male dolphins mate with several females every year, while females mate every two to three years.
 Once the female dolphin gives birth, usually during summer or spring, they are the sole careers of their calves.

 The dolphin’s main source of food consists mostly of fish and squid, though its larger cousin, orca wheels feed on large mammals, like seals.
 Dolphins can eat up to 33 lb of fish a day.
-Unlike other marine creatures, dolphins don’t breath through gills, rather through a blowhole on their backs that works just like a nose.
+Unlike other marine creatures, dolphins don’t breathe through gills, rather through a blowhole on their backs that works just like a nose.
 Because dolphins have lungs they need air to survive and have to go out to the surface for oxygen every 15 minutes at the most, if they go for very deep dives.
 In fact, breathing is not an automatic function for them, and – given the fact that only one half of their brain sleeps while the other remains awake – they must “sleep” at the surface to allow their blowholes to continue breathing.

 Or delphinus delphis, by its scientific name, ironically – it’s less common to see than their Bottle Nose cousins.
 The easiest way to distinguish them is by spotting the dark stripe that runs from their flipper to their chin.
-Additionally, the Common dolphin is of a uniform colour (as opposed to the two-toned Bottle Nose dolphin).
+Additionally, the Common dolphin is of a uniform color (as opposed to the two-toned Bottle Nose dolphin).
 The two species of Common dolphin in the Galapagos consist of the long-beaked and short-beaked variety.
 They are highly versatile and tend to jump and splash around together in large numbers that can range anywhere between a few dozen to a hundred individuals.

 Keep Your Eyes Open